cct15/2020_capstone/README.md

 ## Color Calibration
 The color calibration has 4 parts: 1.
 Extract the color cards 2.
 Detect the color patches in the cards 3.
 Match the color patches to the standard color 4.
 Calibrate the color with machine learning methods (PLS).
-The code for the first part could be found: https://github.com/cct15/2020_capstone/blob/main/color_calibration/color_checker.py
+The code for the first part could be found: https://github.com/cct15/2020_capstone/blob/main/color_calibration/color_checker.py \n
-The code for the third part could be found: https://github.com/cct15/2020_capstone/blob/main/color_calibration/color_calibration.py
+The code for the third part could be found: https://github.com/cct15/2020_capstone/blob/main/color_calibration/color_calibration.py \n
-The code for the second and fourth part could be found: https://github.com/cct15/2020_capstone/blob/main/color_calibration/calibration_result.ipynb
+The code for the second and fourth part could be found: https://github.com/cct15/2020_capstone/blob/main/color_calibration/calibration_result.ipynb \n
 The image_fetch script helped to get the fish data from google drive while the env script stored some variables for the calibration work.

 ## Fish Segmentation